antecomp/daemon/README.md

 │       ├── corners
 │       └── cursors
 ├── config                      config files, broken up by theme (init, UI, timings, etc.).
 Unify consts here to have an easy point for tweaking.
 ├── core                        core game *logic* (hooks, managers, singletons, etc).
 Non-UI related code.
+These usually export a hook or context used to by UI features.
 │   ├── audio
 │   ├── battle                  complex logic (such as battle) can be organized however you need internally │   │   ├── ai